Please enable JavaScript to ensure auto alt text generation works properly

 Structured scoring systems

 Structured scoring assigns consistent, numeric values to candidate attributes.
-Everyone is evaluated using the same framework, reducing personal bias.
+Everyone is evaluated using the same framework, which helps create more consistent evaluations.

 Typical scoring categories: